ui/stamps-api-docs/source/klg_api.rst

 7. Webhook Security
 =======================
-Webhook from STAMPS will return the payload with following format:
+Webhook from STAMPS will return the siganture inside X-STAMPS-SIGNATURE header.

-.. code-block :: bash

-    {
-        "payload": ...
-        "signature": ...
-    }

 You should always verify that the webhook's payload matches the signature.
 To verify the signature against the payload:
     - Strip all whitespace from the `payload`.